bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

 #### Version 1.1.x
+- Added support for dropdowns with multiple selected values.
+Just check "multiple" in the settings for the dropdown field and voila!
-- Changed all javascript live events to on events, because live is deprecated.
+- Changed all jQuery javascript live events to on events, because live is deprecated.
 - Removed several javscript actions that were called on edit post page.
 Hopefully makes the edit post screen a bit quicker when working with repeatable custom fields

 #### Version 1.1.3